-- 124. The 18 recently occupied territories are widely spread across the VMSA.
-Nine are located in the northern half of the survey area with all these being close (within 500 m) to the survey boundary.
+128. The 19 recently occupied territories are widely spread across the VMSA.
+Ten are located in the northern half of the survey area with all these being close (within 500 m) to the survey boundary.
 Nine territories are located in the southern half of the survey area.
-These tend to be located deeper within the survey area, with all but three being more than 500 m in from the boundary. - 125.
-At eight territories, the survey data included the locations of at least three nest sites.
-Mapping the nest sites for these territories gives an approximate indication of the typical geographical spread of nests over time.
+These tend to be located deeper within the survey area, with all but three being more than 500 m in from the boundary.

+129. Mapping the locations of nest sites within each territory gives an approximate indication of the typical geographical spread of nests over time.
 In all but one case, (Territory B) all the known nest-sites within a territory clustered into a relatively small discrete area, often along a single burn or hillside.
 At Territory B the nest sites formed two clusters centred 1.6 km apart.
-The maximum distances between nest sites within a cluster ranged from 255 m to 1500 m and the mean maximum distance was 829 m (n=8).
+The maximum distances between nest sites within a cluster ranged from 255 m to 1500 m and the mean maximum distance was 829 m (n = 8).